FY27 Survivorship Grants

 Available Funding

 A line-item budget is not required for this application.
+Instead, funds will be distributed based on progress towards contracted objectives, or deliverables.
 However, please note that funds cannot be spent on food, beverages, or equipment.
 Equipment is defined as tangible, non-expendable personal property (including exempt property) that has a useful life of more than one year and an acquisition cost of $5,000 or more per unit.
 Funds cannot be used for lobbying.
 Additional funding restrictions may be included in project contracts.
 Funded projects must also adhere to current federal executive orders.

-Funding for the FY26 Survivorship Grant comes from the Centers for Disease Control and Prevention (CDC).
-We acknowledge the CDC for its support of the Iowa staff, under cooperative agreement NU58DP007103 awarded to the Iowa Department of Health and Human Services.
+Funding for the FY27 Survivorship Grant comes from the Centers for Disease Control and Prevention (CDC).
+We acknowledge the CDC for its support of Iowa staff under cooperative agreement NU58DP007103 awarded to the Iowa Department of Health and Human Services.
 The contents of this Invitation for Proposals (IFP) are solely the responsibility of the authors and do not necessarily represent the official views of CDC.

 Award of funds is contingent upon funds being received from CDC.